MarteXcoin-documentation/Documentation/merchants/getting-started.rst

   https://anypayinc.com

-  Anypay offers easy, professional tools for retail, as well as Dash rewards for users shopping at your store.
-Anypay is enjoys broad support from the Dash community, works to bring you new customers and is cheap and easy to set up.
+  Anypay offers easy, professional tools for retail, as well as MarteX rewards for users shopping at your store.
+Anypay is enjoys broad support from the MarteX community, works to bring you new customers and is cheap and easy to set up.